Robust registration of medical images in the presence of spatially-varying noise: Empirical mode decomposition

 We repeat this process until a convergence condition is met.
 At this point, the residual is defined as:

 .

-First IMF has the highest frequency and the next IMFs have lower frequency contents, respectively.
+The first IMF has the finest and the most detailed patterns while the rest of the IMFs have patterns with coarser content.
 The extracted IMFs have a number of crucial characteristics.
-First, the number of zero-crossing points is equal or one less than the number of extrema in each IMF.
+First, the number of zero-crossing points is equal or one less than the number of extremas in each IMF.
 Second, each IMF has one minimum with zero value.
-Finally, mean value of envelope of local maximum points and local minimum points is equal to zero, in each point of IMF.
+Finally, the mean value of the bounding maximum and minimum envelopes is equal to zero for each IMF.

-One of the limitations of the empirical mode decomposition is in processing narrow-band signals \cite{chen2003technique}.
-EMD has shown to have limited accuracy and efficiency when decomposing a signal with concentrated energy in a narrow frequency band.
-In this case, the decomposition cannot accurately extract the intrinsic modes of the signal.
-In this paper, we discuss biomedical images and particularly MRI that does not have narrow-band frequency component.
+It is known that the EMD has limited capacity in processing narrow-band signals \cite{chen2003technique}.
+These signals have concentrated energy in a narrow frequency band which causes the decomposition to fail in extracting the intrinsic modes.
+Thus, the accuracy and efficiency of the EMD could be limited in this situation.
+However, this is not an issue in our study for MRI and retina images.
+These images do not have narrow-band frequency component and therefore, are suited to be analyzed through EMD.